baetyl/baetyl-docs-en/docs/guides/Message-handling-with-function-module.md

             └── service.yml
 ```

-As configured above, if the MQTTBOX has established a connection with Baetyl via the `localhub` Service, the message published to the topic `t` will be handled by `sayhi` function, and the result will be published to the `localhub` Service with the topic `t/hi`.
+As configured above, if the MQTTBox has established a connection with Baetyl via the `localhub` Service, the message published to the topic `t` will be handled by `sayhi` function, and the result will be published to the `localhub` Service with the topic `t/hi`.
 At the same time, the MQTT client subscribed the topic `t/hi` will receive the result message.

 _**NOTE**: Any function that appears in the `rules` configuration must be configured in the `functions` configuration, otherwise Baetyl will not be started._